Autumn 2020 - European Phenology Campaign

 My Tree in Autumn

-Schools registered for the campaign will receive 3 learning activities for students and regular newsletters with invitations to webinars.
-They will also have the opportunity to earn a GLOBE certificate and be part of the lively campaign community!
-The initial registration ended on September 10th, but it is never too late to join.
-If you wish to do so, please fill in a short REGISTRATION FORM.
+Schools registered for the campaign received 3 learning activities for students and regular newsletters with invitations to webinars.
+They also had the opportunity to earn a GLOBE certificate and be part of the lively campaign community!
+For information about te campaign, please write to email@example.com.

 Select one of the 7 species (Hazel, Fig, Lime, Oak, Cherry, Birch, Beech) that GLOBE students around Europe follow in autumn.